Chocobosaurus/uzh-data-science-project/README.md

 We analyze the spatiotemporal distribution of passengers in Zurich's public transportation system.
 You can use the notebook [src/VBZ_Geospatial_Analysis.ipynb](./src/VBZ_Geospatial_Analysis.ipynb) to reproduce the results.

 This script creates **maps visualizing the traffic**.
+First, we visualize the connections (between stops) as lines on top of a map of Zurich.
+The lines are colored according to the vehicle utilization (free seats).
+Second, we visualize the number of passengers at each stop as heatmaps on top of a map of Zurich.
+We calculate these statistics for each hour of the day and distingiush between weekdays and weekends.
+For each case, we calculate one corresponding map.
 The maps are available as html in the [docs/static/maps](./docs/static/maps) folder and on our website [sagerpascal.github.io/uzh-data-science-project](https://sagerpascal.github.io/uzh-data-science-project/).

 ## Analysis of the Interplay Between Diverse Factors